empty4est/empty4est/README.md

 ### Hi there, I'm Emon 👋
 ---
-#### Certified agile product manager with a developer background pursuing new possibilities in web3 to solve the question, “How can decentralized technologies benefit folks forced to leave their homeland?”
+#### Certified agile product manager with a developer background pursuing new possibilities in web3 to solve the question, “How can decentralized technologies benefit refugees?”

 ### A little about me:
 - 🔭 I’m currently working on smart contracts